ucsf-wynton/wynton-website-hpc/docs/about/pricing-compute.md

 ## Pricing for prioritized compute ("CPU")

+Cluster compute nodes are purchased by Wynton in units which contain 4xCompute nodes in a single 2u chassis.
+Partial nodes can be purchased and contributions will be pooled towards a full system.

-* CPU: 2 × Intel Xeon Gold 6240 2.6 GHz 18-core processors
+* CPU/node: 2 × Intel Xeon Gold 6240 2.6 GHz 18-core processors
-* RAM: 384 GiB/node
+* RAM/node: 384 GiB
-* Quote: 23,645 USD for 4 nodes in a 2U chassis
+**Price per 4 node unit: 23,645 USD for 4 nodes in a 2U chassis**